Written byJessica Shee

 Step 4: Click First Aid in the top center and click Run to repair this drive.

 However, the thing you should notice is that reformatting will erase your data on this drive totally.
 That's to say, you are going to lose all your files on this USB drive if you don't have an extra backup of your documents, videos, photos, etc.

 Thus, a safer way to get this issue fixed is to perform USB drive file recovery on your Mac first, and then go to reformat this drive.
-To recover data from corrupted USB flash drives, you can try data recovery software like iBoysoft Mac Data Recovery.
+To recover lost data from corrupted USB flash drives, you can try data recovery software such as iBoysoft Mac Data Recovery.

-You can use iBoysoft Data Recovery for Mac on macOS 12 Monterey/macOS 11 Big Sur/10.15 Catalina, macOS 10.14 (Mojave), macOS 10.13 (High Sierra), macOS 10.12 (Sierra) and Mac OS X 10.11 El Capitan, 10.10 Yosemite, 10.9 Mavericks, 10.8 Mountain Lion, 10.7 Lion and on M1, M1 Pro, and M1 Max Mac.
+You can use iBoysoft Data Recovery for Mac on macOS 12 Monterey/macOS 11 Big Sur/10.15 Catalina, macOS 10.14 Mojave, macOS 10.13 High Sierra, macOS 10.12 Sierra and Mac OS X 10.11 El Capitan, 10.10 Yosemite, 10.9 Mavericks, 10.8 Mountain Lion, 10.7 Lion and on M1, M1 Pro, and M1 Max Mac.

 4. Preview the scanning results to make sure these files are in good condition.